-He won Outdoor Nationals bronze (110m hurdles), SEC (Southeastern Conference) indoor (60m hurdles) and outdoor bronze as well as an Indoor Nationals finalist.
+He won Outdoor Nationals bronze (110m hurdles), SEC (Southeastern Conference) indoor (60m hurdles) and outdoor bronze as well as eaching the NCAA Indoor Championships finals.

 Thomas also earned several honours for his efforts – he was named SEC Freshman Runner of the Year (Indoors) as selected by the league’s head coaches and was named SEC Freshman of Week multiple times.

 Transitioning back to Junior hurdles

 “Doing well at NCAA’s really gives me the confidence to know I can compete against some of the best athletes in the country,” the 2016 Jamaican National hurdles champion added.